Non-Markovian Quantum Process Tomography: Conditional Markov Order

-In the quantum realm, the matter of Markov order is more nuanced than for classical processes.
-A quantum stochastic process has either Markov order one (the output at any leg is affected only by the previous input) or infinite Markov order (the memory persists indefinitely).
-That is to say, a Choi state may only be written as a product state, or there will exist correlations between all points in time (though, saying nothing about the strength of these correlations).
-For practical purposes however -- especially in the context of quantum computing -- there exists the useful concept of \emph{conditional} Markov order.
-If an instrument is applied at an intermediate time, we update our model of the process conditioned on this instrument.
+To properly explain this statement about conditioning, we first re-emphasise that a process tensor represents a quantum stochastic process.
+As a consequence, if we gain extra information about the past -- for example, what operation was applied by the experimenter -- then we may update our description of the process when conditioned on that choice of operation.
+This is akin to the quantum state picture: if a measurement is made on one qubit as part of a many-body system, then the remaining state can be updated based on the outcome of the measurement.
+For a dynamical process, this intervention can, in full generality, be a quantum instrument.
+A quantum instrument is a set of completely positive, trace non-increasing maps whose sum is a CPTP map.
+We employ this terminology, but for readers unfamiliar with the object, it suffices to interpret this as any way an experimenter might manipulate a system, including unitaries, measurements, and re-preparations.
+Interested readers may consult Ref.~\cite{wilde_2013}.
 The conditional state of the process may then exhibit past-future independence.
 We now introduce Markov order for a quantum stochastic process, as well as the related notion of instrument-specific conditional Markov order.
 We then make clear that processes conditioned on generic operations may only exhibit \emph{approximate} conditional Markov order.
 Finally, we explicitly walk through our calculations of tomographically reconstructing processes with an approximate conditional Markov order ansatz.
 To begin, we describe a $k-$step process with Markov order $\ell$.
 When $\ell=1$, the only relevant information to the CPTP map $\hat{\mathcal{E}}_i$ is the state mapped at the output of the $\hat{\mathcal{E}}_{i-1}$ step, described by the $\mathfrak{o}_{i-1}$ leg of the process tensor.
 Consequently, there is no context to the previous gates.
 The choice of operation $\mathcal{A}_{i-1}$ is only relevant insofar as determining the output state for time $(i-1)$.
 This constitutes a Markovian process, and the dynamics are CP-divisible.
-Otherwise, it is non-Markovian with $\ell = \infty$.
+Otherwise, it is non-Markovian with $\ell = \infty$~\cite{taranto1}.
+Intuitively one may think of this as the statement that there is no way to consistently write a generic quantum state with strictly limited correlations -- for example where each subsystem might have nearest-neighbour correlations but zero correlations with any subsystem outside of this.
 Although finite $\ell>1$ Markov order is well-defined for classical stochastic processes, where there is only one basis, there is no generic way to write a quantum state with correlations persisting to the last $\ell$ subsystems.
 However, future and past statistics may be independent of one another for quantum stochastic processes when conditioned on the choice of an intermediate instrument.
 This notion of conditional Markov order may be described as follows.
 Consider a process tensor $\Upsilon_{k:0}$, which we denote as $\Upsilon_{FMP}$ with the groupings for the past, the memory, and the future, respectively: